jamierpond/madea.blog/headless-madea.md

 ## The Split

-We realized early that the "fetch markdown from GitHub" logic and the "render it pretty" logic don't need to live together.
-So we split them:
+I realized early that the "fetch markdown from GitHub" logic and the "render it pretty" logic don't need to live together.
+So I split them:

 1. **`madea-blog-core`**: The brain.
 Handles GitHub API, file tree traversal, caching, rate limits.
 Doesn't know what HTML is.
 2. **Your App**: The body.
 Takes data from the core, renders it however you want.